Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Introduction

-\cite{conitzer2019pacing} extend the model of \cite{conitzer2017multiplicative} to first-price auctions and draws connections to market equilibria. \cite{borgs2007dynamics} propose a tatonnement-type heuristic for budget management in repeated first-price keyword auctions and proves that it converges efficiently to a market equilibrium.
-Neither of these works address the strategic behavior exhibited by buyers in first-price auctions.
+\citet{conitzer2019pacing} and \citet{borgs2007dynamics} study pacing in a first-price context, but both disregard strategic behavior on behalf of the buyers.
 This is also the case for a long line of work that models repeated auctions among budget-constrained buyers as an online matching problem with capacity constraints (see \citealt{mehta2013online} for a survey).